 We said it once and we’ll keep saying it again: Audio quality matters!
 While transcription providers use tools to clean up bad audio, tools can only do so much.
 Taking steps to improve the quality of the audio at the time of recording will ensure that nothing gets lost or distorted.
 We realize that the audio quality is not always in your control but when it is, the tips below will help you to record high-quality audio.

-- Be vigilant about the placement of the recorder (whether on your phone or otherwise)
+- Be vigilant about the placement of the recording device

 - Reduce background noise as much as possible.
 If it’s unavoidable, make sure the microphone is placed in the correct position so the people speaking are louder than whatever is going on in the background.